sara-nl/BeeHub/INSTALL.md

 * Apache 2.2 or higher
 * Apache modules: mod_rewrite and mod_ssl
-* PHP 5.3 or higher, both the CLI as the Apache2 interface
+* PHP 5.3 or higher, both the CLI and the Apache2 interface
 * PHP extensions: fileinfo, mbstring, mysqli, session and pcntl.
 And from the PECL repository: xattr.
 * mySQL 5 or higher
 * git